maybleMyers/H1111/README.md

 It allows simple inference with hunyuan video model , with video2video, image2video and text2video support.

-If you are running out of vram use block swapping and some form of attention besides sdpa or torch and split attention.
+If you are running out of vram use block swapping and some form of attention besides sdpa or torch and use split attention.
 Sage attention is the fastest/lowest vram but difficult to install in windows.
 I would say the easiest to get to run is xformers attention, you can usually get it with "pip install xformers".

 ## Requirements